idio-sync/rb3e-stagekit-networked/README.md

 #### Step 2: Configure WiFi Credentials

-1. Upon first boot, the Pico will create a WiFi access point named **"StageKit-Setup"** (or "StageKit-XXXXXX" with part of its MAC address).
+1. Upon first boot, the Pico will create a WiFi access point named **StageKit-XXXXXX** (with part of its MAC address).
 2. Connect to this network using a laptop or phone.
 The password is **`rockband`**.
 3. A captive portal page should open automatically.
 If not, open a browser and navigate to `http://192.168.4.1`.
-4. Enter the WiFi SSID and password of the network you want the Stage Kit to connect to.
+4. Enter the WiFi SSID and password of the network you want the Stage Kit device to connect to.
 5. Click **Save**.
 The Pico will reboot and connect to your WiFi network.

 #### Step 3: Connect Hardware
 1. Plug the Stage Kit into the Pico using the OTG cable.
-2. Power on the Pico.
+2. Power on the Pico and it will start listening for RB3E network events on your network.

 ### Building Firmware from Source (Optional)